skalenetwork/documentation/validators/fuji/soft-upgrade-testnet.md

 ##### Software wallet

-If you want to use software wallet you need to save private key into a file.
+If you want to use software wallet you need to save the private key into a file.

 Replace `[YOUR PRIVATE KEY]` with your wallet private key